knewplay/course-vex-vrc-in-c/outline.md

 * Title slide: *Programming Languages and the Role of C*

+Slide 1: Intro to Programming Languages

 * Introduction to the concept of programming languages.
-What is programming langue, why is it used, history of programming.
+What is programming language, why is it used, history of programming.
-* Brief history of C and its relevance in modern technology.
-Provide examples of well known software written in C, such as the Linux kernel.
-* Comparisons between C and other languages, highlighting basics of performance, memory, and runtime efficiency.
+* A programming language is a set of instructions and syntax used to communicate with computers, which allows us to create software effectively.

+Slide 2: Brief C history

+* C programming language, developed in the 1970s by Dennis Ritchie, has left an indelible mark on the world of computing.
+* C is still relevant today because it forms the basis for many other languages and is widely used in system programming, embedded systems, and low-level development.
+* Notable software like the Linux kernel, Python's CPython interpreter, and various operating systems are written in C, underscoring its significance.

+Slide 3: C vs. Other Languages

+* C stands out as an efficient language, making it well suited for applications that require speed and resource optimization.

 #### Discussion